-Under these assumptions, we show that the set of consistent markings can be written as the solution of a linear system with a fixed structure that depends on the value of a vector $M_b \in \mathbb{N}^m$, called the basis marking, that can be recursively computed.
+Under these assumptions, we show that the set of consistent markings can be written as the solution of a linear system with a fixed structure that depends on the value of a vector $M_b \in \mathbb{N}^m$ , called the basis marking, that can be recursively computed.
+In particular, the set of consistent markings can be formulated as the sum of the basis marking and arbitrary effects of silent transitions, provided this sum is non-negative.
 The main advantage of the proposed approach is that we need not exhaustively enumerate all consistent markings.

-We addressed a similar problem in [4], [5].
-Note however that in [4], [5] we dealt with λ -free labeled PN, i.e., with PN where no transition is labeled with the empty string, and the nondeterminism was due to undistinguishable events.
-Under the assumption that the nondeterministic transitions are contact-free1, we gave a linear algebraic characterization of the set of consistent markings that depends on some parameters that can be recursively computed.
+We addressed a similar problem in [5], [6].
+Note however that in [5], [6] we dealt with $\lambda$ -free labeled PN, i.e., with PN where no transition is labeled with the empty string, and the nondeterminism was due to indistinguishable events.
+Under the assumption that the nondeterministic transitions are contact-free, we gave a linear algebraic characterization of the set of consistent markings that depends on some parameters that can be recursively computed.

 Let us finally observe that a similar approach that uses a logical formalism rather than linear programming was also presented by Benasser [1].
-This author has studied the possibility of defining the set of markings reached firing a "partially specified" step of transitions using logical formulas, without having to enumerate this set.
-Other authors [9] have also discussed the problem of estimating the marking of a Petri net using a mix of transition firings and place observations.
-Zhang and Holloway [11] used a Controlled Petri Net model for forbidden state avoidance under partial event observation with the assumption that the initial marking be known.
-Finally, the notion of unobserved reach function in the work by Heymann and Lin [6], dealing with on-line control of partially observed DES, is related to the basis marking we introduce in this paper.
+This author has studied the possibility of defining the set of markings reached firing a "partially specified" set of transitions using logical formulas, without having to enumerate this set.
+Other authors [10] have also discussed the problem of estimating the marking of a Petri net using a mix of transition firings and place observations.
+Zhang and Holloway [12] used a Controlled Petri Net model for forbidden state avoidance under partial event observation with the assumption that the initial marking be known.
+Finally, a notion similar to that of basis marking we introduce in this paper, has already been used by Heymann and Lin in [7].
+Here the authors deal with the problem of designing an on-line controller for partially observed DES, that is based on the definition of the unobserved reach set of a subset $x{\pi} \subseteq X$ that is similar to the definition of the set of consistent markings we use in this paper.
+In fact, the unobserved reach set of $x{\pi}$ is defined as the set of all states that can be reached from any state $x' \in x{\pi}$ by firing sequences of unobserved events.